Election night: Everything to watch out for once the polls close

 Clacton is expected to declare at about 4am, and everyone thinks Reform UK leader Nigel Farage will win.
 A poll paid for by his supporter Arron Banks said he would.
 It would be funny if he didn’t, though.

-Richard Tice, who was pushed aside as leader of Reform UK by Farage, will hear his result in Boston & Skegness at about the same time.
-If Reform is going to win more than a single MP, Tice is well placed to be one of them.
+Richard Tice, who was pushed aside as leader of Reform UK by Farage, will hear his result in Boston and Skegness at about the same time.
+If Reform is going to win more than a single MP, Tice is well-placed to be one of them.

 Braintree, the seat of James Cleverly, the home secretary, will also declare around this time: if it is a very bad night for the Tories, he could be in danger, with Reform taking enough of his vote to hand victory to Labour.